explosion/thinc/website/docs/api-schedules.md

 Schedules are generators that provide different rates, schedules, decays or series.
 They're typically used for batch sizes or learning rates.
-You can easily implement your own schedules as well: just write your own generator function, that produces whatever series of values you need.
+You can easily implement your own schedules as well: just write your own callback function, that produces whatever series of values you need.
 A common use case for schedules is within [`Optimizer`](/docs/api-optimizer) objects, which accept iterators for most of their parameters.
 See the